ritza-co/TaskBoard/taskboard/README.md

-# TaskBoard (Minimal Kanban MCP Demo)
+# TaskBoard

 This project is a minimal Kanban-style task manager built with Next.js, SQLite, and Docker, with clean separation of data per user.
-The focus is on simplicity, with a stable API and clear data ownership, so it can be easily wired up to an MCP server.
+The focus is on simplicity, with a stable API and clear data ownership.

 ## Getting Started